Crypto90/GPU_static_clock/README.md

 # GPU_static_clock
 2 bat  files to set and unset a static gpu clock rate.
-To fix nvidia broadcast audio crackling in cases where the clock rate variates too much.
+To fix nvidia broadcast microphone audio crackling in cases where the clock rate variates too much.